The Proscenium opening is 50’ wide x 28’ high

-Our projection booth is located at the back of the house on the mezzanine level (86’ distance from movie screen).
+The venue's projection booth is located at the back of the house on the mezzanine level (86’ distance from movie screen).
 Our main projector is a Christie Roadster HD12K 3-chip 1080 DLP projector.
 Seats in the center section of the mezzanine are within the projection path and must be killed when projecting from the booth.

-We also have TWO Eiki LC-HDT700 projectors.
+There are two Eiki LC-HDT700 projectors.
 While they are lower in lumens, they are newer projectors with improved optics that rival the Christie 12K.
 Additionally, they could conceivably be stacked and run as dual-projectors with combined lumen output capacity.

 Our 48’ wide x 22’ high PVC perforated projection screen hangs downstage on line set 6 and nearly fills the proscenium.
 A border and adjustable side masking can reduce the size to fit the video format.

 We also have 2 projection screens at 10.5’H x 18.5’W which can hang from a batten or stand on legs.
 These screens are dual-view and can be projected onto from the front or from behind.